 Orlando is the theme park capital of the world and the planet’s most visited city, with an estimated 60 million visitors annually!
 But many visitors skip downtown Orlando and spend all their time at the theme parks and touristy International Drive and Kissimmee.
 And with so many fun parks, you can’t blame many visitors, especially those with kids.
-But as someone who grew up in Orlando (and even worked at Disney as a teenager), I know the town has some fantastic places to eat and drink, far away from the massive crowds at Disney World and Universal Studios.
+But as someone who grew up in Orlando (and even worked at Disney as a teenager), I know the city has great places to eat and drink.
 Anybody who bags Orlando for not being cultural, hip, beautiful or historic hasn’t spent enough time there to get to know it better.

 Lake Eola is beautiful for a relaxing afternoon stroll and a nice meal.
 You can even rent swan paddle boats!
 A great place to eat on Lake Eola is Relax Grill.
 Surrounded by palm trees, you can easily imagine yourself on the beach…in downtown Orlando!
 The food is good, with excellent burgers and mahi mahi sandwiches among their diverse menu choices.